The Road to Hell

 It might be hard to grasp how a privatised public utility could magically deliver ‘lower prices’; or why an automated foreign mine would produce a ‘jobs bonanza’.
 But whenever the logic of a proposal eluded me, mentally replacing the advertised benefits with ‘investor returns’ made everything clearer.

 Were the commentators trying to deceive?
 Possibly not.
-Predicted boons for non-investors seem to derive less from reliable evidence than from a quasi-religious certainty about the beneficence of capitalism.
+Predicted boons for non-investors seemed to derive less from reliable evidence than from a quasi-religious certainty about the beneficence of capitalism.

 Each commentator lived in a leafy suburb with a well-paid job and an investment portfolio.
 Their ‘economy’ was doing great.
 And they were confident it would do the same for everyone if we just made it bigger.
 This seemed to depend on other people working harder, even as they sacrificed wages and conditions, which was often mistakenly called ‘productivity’.
 Then growth would surely trickle down to ‘them’, although precisely how was far from obvious.